Dannymak1993/Track-Whose-Been-A-Bad-Employee/README.md

 ## Credits

-I referenced many classroom activities to familiarize myself with the user of node, inquirer prompt/response, template literals and jest.
-The readme attached to the challenge demonstrated what a completed logo should look like so that was referenced as an example during testing of this application.
-I also utilized the web to look up hexidecimal codes as well as SVG documentation.
+I referenced many classroom activities to familiarize myself with the user of mysql databases, table joining, async/await functions and foreign/primary keys.
+I also used google to research many concepts such as console.table and details about table joining.

 ## License